 - Go to the Trash folder.
 Tap Edit, and then click Delete All.

 Nearly everyone has long WhatsApp chat histories which often include photos, videos and GIFs.
 With iCloud backup enabled for WhatsApp, a significant portion of your iCloud storage will be taken.
-You can easily save messages and your WhatsApp chat history on PC with CopyTrans Contacts.
-Then, you can exclude WhatsApp from your iCloud backup with peace of mind.
-Among other things, the program allows you to save pictures and attachments in a separate folder on your PC.
-In addition, you can also save chats for a certain period of time.
+You can, however, enjoy both conversation history safety and free iCloud if you save messages and your WhatsApp chat history on PC.
+For that purpose, we developed a cpecific app, CopyTrans Contacts.
+Download and try it here:

 Apple also stores calendars, contacts, and reminders on iCloud servers.
 These take so little space that Apple does not even show how much space they take.

 With the tips above, you can easily get by with the free 5GB of iCloud storage.
-If we stop storing our photos, videos, and backups in iCloud and back up our data locally, we can use iCloud more efficiently and stop worrying about filling up our free iCloud storage.
+By finding an alternative way to store your photos, videos, and backupsand backing up data locally, you can use iCloud more efficiently and stop worrying about filling up your free iCloud storage.